ws464/java2/assignments.md

 # Ex.
 6 Classic Polymorphism

-Create a `Square` and `Rectangle` class that extends an abstract class called `Shape` that is consumed in the following manner:
+Create a `Square` and `Rectangle` class that extends an abstract class called `Shape` that can be consumed in the following manner:

 ```java
 var shapes = new ArrayList<Shape>();